Flash-X/Milhoja/docs/UserManual/input_interface.rst

 Milhoja Input Interface
 =======================

 This is a living document detailing each JSON input that the Milhoja Runtime uses.
+This is the default input method that is specified by Milhoja as an initial option to pass data to its code generators.
+However, in the future there may be a more concrete method of specifying and parsing data that is defined by the application to suit their purposes.
+In this case, the code generators have a predefined set of information it needs in order to properly generate a Task Function or DataPacket that the application would need to satisfy when creating its own method of outlining and parsing information, so that the generators have all of the necessary information to generate code.

 DataPacket JSON
 ---------------